 Three days in Krakow, Poland and extensive research for a film I’m producing has been difficult.
 I spent hours on end flipping page after page of archives in a second floor reading room in a building that once housed concentration camp prisoners at Auschwitz.
-At times, in the still of silence, I could swear I heard screams and moans.
+At times, in the still of silence, I swear I heard screams and moans.

 I would stop my research, look around to the others sitting around me at reading desks, doing their own research, seeing them unfazed.
 OK, it was nothing, I thought.
 My own imagination.
 But then occasionally, I would notice other researchers doing the same thing.
 Stopping their reading– looking around at everyone else– probably wanting to say “Did you just hear that?”